 Page 2 of 2

-Typical for many standard zoom the Sigma lens produces a pronounced degree of barrel distortions
+Typical for many standard zoom the Sigma lens produces a pronounced degree of barrel distortion

-about 35mm both forces even out so the lens shows basically no distortions here.
+about 35mm both forces even out so the lens shows basically no distortion here.

 The chart above has a real-world size of about 120x80cm.

 Standard-zoom lenses with a reduced image circle tend to vignette quite a bit specifically

 towards the wide end of the zoom range.
 This is also true for the Sigma AF 17-70mm f/2.8-4.5 DC.